What are Smith's policies on standardized testing?

 to an academic component and supervised by a professional

 An application from an undocumented student is treated no differently from other applications: every application Smith receives is considered on a case-by-case basis.
 Undocumented students apply to Smith as international citizens residing in the U.S. and follow the international admission and financial aid procedures.
 Financial aid for international students is highly competitive.
 Please be in touch with the Admission Office if you have further questions.
+For more information go to Supporting Undocumented Youth.

 We carefully consider your high school program, performance, experiences and potential for success at Smith.
 Most applications are read by two members of the admission staff and every part of your folder reveals another facet of your life.
 When we evaluate your transcript and read your recommendations, we look for evidence of success in a rigorous curriculum.
 Your essay tells us how you think and write and what you care about.
 Extracurricular activities give us a window on what you might contribute to our vibrant community.
 At Smith, we take a holistic and individual approach to each application.
 After all, we're choosing students, not statistical profiles.